 Revocable, Irrevocable trust, what’s that mean?
-Revocable is when the original person with the assets transfers (repositions) the assets to a trust with strings attached.
+Revocable is when the original person with the property transfers (repositions) the money to a trust with strings attached.
 The Grantor, the Trustee, and the Beneficiary are the same person.
 Effectively you have done nothing, because it’s between you and you for the benefit of you.

-A revocable trust does absolutely nothing for asset protection because you can be forced to revoke it by a creditor or court.
-Many lawyers recommend revocable trusts for avoiding probate, recognizing that the trust is not worth the paper it’s written on for protecting assets against frivolous lawsuits and the avoidance of estate taxes or the five-year Medicaid spend-down provisions.
+A revocable trust does absolutely nothing to protect property because you can be forced to revoke it by a creditor or court.
+Many lawyers recommend revocable trusts for avoiding probate, recognizing that the trust is not worth the paper it’s written on for protecting property against frivolous lawsuits and the avoidance of estate taxes or the five-year Medicaid spend-down provisions.

 IRREVOCABLE TRUSTS ADVANTAGES

-A properly written, executed, and funded irrevocable grantor trust, such as the Ultra Trust®, is an extremely powerful asset protection device.
+A properly written, executed, and funded irrevocable grantor trust, such as the Ultra Trust®, is an extremely powerful shield.
 The opposite of revocable is “irrevocable.”
 No strings are attached by the Grantor.
-An “Irrevocable” trust advantages includes the fact that nobody can force you to revoke it, and thus if written, executed, and funded correctly, provides one of the best Asset Protection Strategies available.
+An “Irrevocable” trust advantages includes the fact that nobody can force you to revoke it, and thus if written, executed, and funded correctly, provides one of the best methods available.

-Once assets are transferred from the Grantor(s) to the Irrevocable Grantor Trust, the Grantor has no control, other than possibly some very limited powers.
-It’s this clear-cut lack of control and ownership that makes this trust a very powerful asset protection device – yet another one of the irrevocable trust advantages.
-You can’t be sued for assets you no longer own or directly control.
+Once funds are transferred from the Grantor(s) to the Irrevocable Grantor Trust, the Grantor has no control, other than possibly some very limited powers.
+It’s this clear-cut lack of control and ownership that makes this trust a very powerful methodology – yet another one of the irrevocable trust advantages.
+You can’t be sued for things you no longer own or directly control.
 The fiduciary duty of an independent trustee of an irrevocable grantor trust is critical and viewed by the courts as golden (read more https://en.wikipedia.org/wiki/Fiduciary).
 The Trustee must preserve the assets entrusted to him at any cost.
 Courts take a very unpleasant view on a Trustee who has abused his fiduciary duty.
 Breach of fiduciary duties by a Trustee could be considered and intentional tort subject to punitive damages.

 NOTE: Our Ultra Trust® is the only entity that can hold sub S stock and LLC membership units.
 IRS has onerous rules.